Khoekhoe: Early history

-The broad ethnic designation of "Khoekhoen", meaning the peoples originally part of a pastoral culture and language group to be found across Southern Africa, is thought to refer to a population originating in the northern area of modern Botswana.
-This culture steadily spread southward, eventually reaching the Cape approximately 2,000 years ago.
+The broad ethnic designation of "Khoekhoen" refers to the peoples originally part of a pastoral culture and language group to be found across Southern Africa.
+Mellet, citing Ehlpick, claims that a people he calls "proto-Khoe" emerged between 400 BCE and 100 CE in southern Zimbabwe in the context of engagement between the San foundation peoples Tshua and Khwe, and the slow migratory drift of herding communities from East Africa.
+He adds that those engagements and genetic mixing also occurred in northern Botswana, along the Limpopo River as well as in the northern parts of present-day South Africa.
+Between 200 BCE and 300 CE, what started as micro-communities with mixed means of sustenance including hunting, herding and farming, solidified as larger communities of herders, first of sheep and later of cattle, alongside the Bantu farmers.
+By 500 CE, these pastoralist groups, steadily spread southward.
+There is some debate among social scientists about the pace and routes of their migration, but according to Sadr, there is no evidence of widespread Khoekhoe settlements, nor of large number of sheep or cattle, south of the Orange River before 1000 CE.
 "Khoekhoe" groups include ǀAwakhoen to the west, and ǀKx'abakhoena of South and mid-South Africa, and the Eastern Cape.
 Both of these terms mean "Red People", and are equivalent to the IsiXhosa term "amaqaba".
 Husbandry of sheep, goats and cattle grazing in fertile valleys across the region provided a stable, balanced diet, and allowed these lifestyles to spread, with larger groups forming in a region previously occupied by the subsistence foragers.

 Ntu-speaking agriculturalist culture is thought to have entered the region in the 3rd century AD, pushing pastoralists into the Western areas.
 The example of the close relation between the ǃUriǁ'aes (High clan), a cattle-keeping population, and the !Uriǁ'aeǀ'ona (High clan children), a more-or-less sedentary forager population (also known as "Strandlopers"), both occupying the area of ǁHuiǃgaeb, shows that the strict distinction between these two lifestyles is unwarranted, as well as the ethnic categories that are derived.
 Foraging peoples who ideologically value non-accumulation as a social value system would be distinct, however, but the distinctions among "Khoekhoe pastoralists", "San hunter-gatherers" and "Bantu agriculturalists" do not hold up to scrutiny, and appear to be historical reductionism.

 While there are several theories about the Damaran and their links to the rest of the Khoekhoe, it is undeniable that they were originally the first inhabitants of Namibia along with the San, as such it is dubitable that the Nama and Damara peoples both had a hand in the creation of the Khoekhoe language as it spread southward.
 Following the migration of Bantu groups such as the Herero, the Damaran were displaced and migrated throughout all corners of what is today Namibia, this can be noted in a word used by Damaran when referring to the country.